OthankQ/100-days-of-code/r1-log.md

 ### R1D41
 Started working on a book list web app where you can just log the name of books, authors and ISBN.
 This is a tutorial project and I am hoping to learn about classes, event listeners and arrow functions!
 Also learned about object literals.

+### R1D42
+Finished the MyBookList app!
+Learned that there are so many things I actually don't know... yet!
+Tried nodeschool.io and actually managed to solve a few problems!
+More JS lectures!
+Learned that in JS, functions are objects!